PravanjanFE/Vizva_Project/README.md

 ![VizvaCoverImage](./assets/cover-image2.jpg)

-# 🚦 Vizva Marketplace – Blockchain NFT Platform
+# 🚦 Vizva Marketplace – NFT Platform

 Transforming digital ownership into a seamless Web3 experience, **Vizva Marketplace** blends blockchain-powered NFT trading with Bool’s brand ecosystem, empowering creators and collectors with transparent transactions, personalized discovery, and true on-chain ownership.

 What if every artwork, collectible, or asset could be owned and traded on-chain with the same ease as browsing an online store — but backed by complete trust and security?
 What if blockchain’s complexity was hidden behind an intuitive interface, while every interaction was safeguarded by audited smart contracts?

-We’re leveraging **emerging Web3 technologies** — React, Next.js, Solidity, and blockchain APIs — working seamlessly together to deliver a secure, scalable, and human-centered NFT marketplace.
+Leveraging **emerging Web3 technologies** — React, Next.js, Solidity, and blockchain APIs — working seamlessly together to deliver a secure, scalable, and human-centered NFT marketplace.

 ---